vishnux/DrugMeNot/README.md

 Data Preprocessing: The data is preprocessed to handle missing values, normalize nested JSON columns, and encode categorical features using techniques like label encoding and one-hot encoding.
 Feature Engineering: Relevant features are extracted from the raw data, including patient age, sex, drug composition, drug indication, and reaction information.
 Model Training and Evaluation: The project trains a Random Forest Classifier model on the preprocessed data and evaluates its performance using classification metrics such as precision, recall, and F1-score.
-Model Persistence: The trained model can be saved to disk for future use or deployment.
 Logging: Comprehensive logging is implemented to track the progress and errors encountered during the execution of the project.

 ## Requirements